 A distal radius fracture is the most common fracture of the upper extremity.
 These fractures happen in all patient populations and are the most common orthopedic injury with a bimodal distribution.
 More than 450,000 fractures occur annually in the United States, and that number continues to rise.
 Fractures of the distal radius represent approximately one-sixth of all fractures treated in emergency departments.
 Younger patients tend to be involved in higher energy trauma mechanisms, whereas older patients tend to be involved with lower energy falls.
 The incidence in the elderly population correlates with osteopenia and rises in incidence with increasing age which corresponds to the increased incidence of hip fractures.

 Risk factors in the elderly

-Patients will typically present with variable wrist deformity and displacement of the hand in relation to the wrist.
-The wrist is typically swollen with ecchymosis, tenderness, and painful range of motion.
+Patients will typically present with variable wrist deformity and displacement of the hand relative to the wrist.
+The wrist usually swells, with ecchymosis, tenderness, and painful range of motion.
 The mechanism of injury should be investigated to assist in assessing the energy and level of destruction.
-It is important to establish the patient’s functional status before the injury as well as occupational demands as these may aid in determining treatment direction.
+It is essential to establish the patient’s functional status before the injury as well as occupational demands as these may aid in determining treatment direction.
 Document co-existing medical conditions that may affect healing such as osteoporosis, diabetes, and/or tobacco use.